 The first Makerbot DIY 3D printer kit released in April 2009.
 Makerbot were supporters of the open source community, and their first printer, called Cupcake CNC, could be built entirely from parts downloadable from Thingiverse.
 Demand exploded, and Makerbot had to ask their customers for help to create parts for their backlog of orders.
 Makerbot were becoming the early kings of affordable desktop 3D printers.

-2009 – 11: Cars, gold jewelry, and the rise of Ultimaker
+2009 – 11: Cars, Gold Jewelry, and the Rise of Ultimaker

 Companies like Shapeways, Sculpteo, i.materialise, and later 3D Hubs, grew to print hundreds of thousands of parts on demand by the early 2010s. i.materialise then made headlines in 2011 when they were the first to offer 14k gold and sterling silver as 3D printable materials.
 Anyone who had designed something on their computers at home could (if they had deep enough pockets) have their model 3D printed in gold.
-The possibilities for short-run 3D printed jewelry ballooned.
+The possibilities for custom and high fashion 3D printed jewelry expanded.

 Also in 2011, Kor Ecologic produced the first 3D printed car.
 The car, called Urbee, uses electric motors and gets 200 miles to the gallon.

 Though Makerbot had dominated the open source, desktop 3D printer market, competition was about to toughen up.
 Ultimaker was established in 2011 in Geldermalsen, Netherlands, and released the first Ultimaker 3D printer in March 2011.
-The Ultimaker Original was made from lasered plywood and proved an enormous success, launching them into the spotlight.
+The Ultimaker Original was made from laser-cut plywood and proved an enormous success, launching them into the spotlight.

-2012 – 14: The democratization of Stereolithography
+2012 – 14: The Democratization of Stereolithography

 Though the original patents for Stereolithography had expired over five years before, nobody had yet been able to create an affordable SLA 3D printer.
 This changed in June 2012 when the B9Creator released after raising over $500,000 on Kickstarter.
 The B9Creator utilized a similar technology to Stereolithography called Digital Light Processing (DLP), and could be pre-ordered for $2,375.